- Will the herbicides referenced here kill my fish?

 Q. Will the herbicides referenced here kill my fish?

-- A. No, not if used at labeled rates.
+- A. No, not if used according to the labels, particularly looking at the proper “rates.”
+Used at label rates (or the amount of herbicide per volume of water) the registered aquatic herbicides are not toxic to fish and would not have been register by U.S. EPA (Environmental Protection Agency) if they were.
 It is very important to read and understand the herbicide labels.
 The label is the LAW!
-Used at label rates the registered aquatic herbicides are not toxic to fish and would not have been register by U.S. EPA (Environmental Protection Agency) if they were.

 - A good example is diquat (Reward).
 Diquat is labeled to be applied at a maximum rate of 2 gallons per surface acre (even if the water was as shallow as a foot deep that is only a concentration of approximately 6 ppm) while the 96-Hour LC50 toxicity to bluegill sunfish is 245 ppm.
 Therefore, there should be no toxicity problem.
 The most likely herbicide that has toxicities near labeled application rates are copper and copper compounds.
 Application of copper products should be carefully applied based on water alkalinity. (see: SRAC #410 – Calculating Treatment for Ponds and Tanks (PDF)).